en

 Website | Google Maps

-Hopping Over to a Bar.
+Hop Over to a Bar

 Nagoya has all kinds of bars, from major chains to tiny bars.
 Many of them are themed.
-You can find british-style, american-style, etc. Actually, most bars tend to be foreigner-friendly.
+You can find British style, American style, etc. Actually, most bars tend to be foreigner-friendly.

 Bar Mexigan Sakae